Joseph Lucco

 You might be familiar with the renowned frameworks of the 4 A's (Alignment, Ability, Architecture, and Agility) and the 8 S's (Strategy, Structure, Systems and Processes, Style, Staff, Resources, Shared Values, and Strategic Performance) of strategy execution.
 However, we distill these concepts into what we believe are the foundational pillars.

-To enhance strategy execution, focus on 5 key areas:
+To enhance strategy execution, focus on 5 key elements of strategic planning and execution:

 In their book "The Balanced Scorecard," authors David Norton and Robert Kaplan highlight a startling statistic: 90% of organizations fail to execute their strategies successfully.
 This high failure rate uncovers a critical issue within many organizations—the lack of commitment and focus on strategic management compared to other organizational functions.